 Your home might be sold depending on your equity - your share after any secured debts (like a mortgage) have been paid.

 - legal ownership of the property if your equity is £1,000 or more

 The equity and legal ownership are transferred to your trustee.
 This means you can’t sell the property or claim any money from a sale.

 A bankruptcy restriction or notice is added to your property’s entry in the land register to say this.

 It can only be removed if it’s been added to your property by mistake.
 Send Land Registry a signed statement saying you aren’t bankrupt and an application to change the register for a property.

 The equity is transferred to your trustee.

 A ‘Form J restriction’ is added to your property’s entry in the land register.
-This means your trustee will be told of any dealings connected with your home, eg if you try to sell it.
+This means your trustee will be told of any dealings connected with your home, for example if you try to sell it.

-It can be removed if you can prove you (as the bankrupt) don’t have a share in the property, eg if your partner owns the property.
+It can be removed if you can prove you (as the bankrupt) don’t have a share in the property, for example if your partner owns the property.
 The owner has to send Land Registry a signed statement saying they aren’t the bankrupt person and an application for the cancellation of a Form J restriction.

 Stop the sale of your home